 1. Students demonstrate knowledge of and competence in the areas of assessment, diagnosis, treatment, and supervision and consultation.
-This is demonstrated by a B- or better in the following core clinical courses: Proseminar in Clinical Psychology (908), Psychopathology (909), Evidence Based Clinical Interviewing (970), Psychotherapy (983), Introduction to Clinical Assessment I (955), Introduction to Clinical Assessment II (956), Supervision and Consultation (922), and Ethics in Clinical Psychology (922).
+This is demonstrated by a B- or better in the following core clinical courses: Proseminar in Clinical Psychology (908), Evidence-Based Assessment and Conceptualization of Psychopathology (970), Psychotherapy (983), Introduction to Clinical Assessment II (955), Introduction to Clinical Assessment II (956), Supervision and Consultation (922), and Ethics in Clinical Psychology (922).